 Flowers are symbols of beauty.
-They are symbols of life and sometimes, symbols for death.
-No matter what you wish you flower tattoo design to symbolize, you should have no problem finding the exact one that you have been envisioning in your mind’s eye.
-While these type of tattoos are most thought to be feminine, flowers can be masculine too!
+They are symbols of life and, sometimes, symbols for death.
+No matter what you wish your flower tattoo design to symbolize, you should have no problem finding the exact one that you have been envisioning in your mind’s eye.
+The most common conception of flower tattoos is that they are feminine.
+But flowers are also masculine!
 Keep reading for some more great information on flower tattoos and why they may be just the ink you are looking to add to your collection!

 Types of Flower Tattoos

-While most any type of flower would make a beautiful addition to your tattoo garden, some are more popular than others.
-The following are the five flowers that tattoo artists get the most requests for.
+Although most flowers would make great additions to your tattoo garden, some are more popular than others.
+Following are the eight flowers that tattoo artists receive the most requests for.

-- The rose: The rose is the number one most popular flower tattoo design ever.
+The rose is the number one most popular flower tattoo design ever.
 (In fact, I have a purple tribal rose tattooed on my lower right leg!)
 Roses can symbolize many things depending on their color and the number of flowers you get in the design.
 Roses are something that men can get as well.
-The color black is traditionally used when a man gets a rose tattoo.
+Black is traditionally used when a man gets a rose tattoo.
 For instance, the main aspect of the design may be a skull, but it may be holding a black rose in its teeth.
 Of course, the black rose signifies death, but what about other popular colors?
-Well red is the symbol of love.
-Pink means friendship, orange means passion, white means purity and purple is the color for both love and royalty.
+Well, red is the symbol of love.
+Pink means friendship, and orange means passion, white symbolizes purity, and purple is the color for both love and royalty.

-- The daisy: Daises make fantastic works of art.
-They are a symbolism of innocence and purity.
-They are also representative of romance and love.
+Daises make fantastic works of art and symbolize innocence and purity.
+They also represent romance and love.
 In days of yore, maidens work these flowers in their hair to show their innocence.
-Daises can also be a mysterious thing that symbolizes something that is only known and shared by two people, usually a man and a women, so this is also a tattoo that a man can get.
+Daises can also be a mysterious thing that symbolizes something that is only known and shared by two people, usually a man and a woman, so this is also a tattoo that a man can get.

-- The lily: There are many types of lilies and each one has its own meaning.
-For instance, the water lily (white) is a symbol of youthful innocence and a pure heart.
+There are many types of lilies, and each one has its meaning.
+For instance, the water lily (white) symbolizes youthful innocence and a pure heart.
 The tiger lily symbolizes prosperity and wealth.
-The calla lily, the most delicate of all lilies, symbolizes modesty, and the yellow lily says the wearer is flirtatious.
+The calla lily, the most delicate of all lilies, embodies modesty, and the yellow lily says the wearer is flirtatious.

-- The lotus: There are rich traditions behind this beautiful flower and this is why it makes the top five of the most popular flower tattoos.
-It represents many things, including spirituality, strength, luck, honor, respect and longevity.
-For some it symbolizes the clarity of the mind and heart.
-Those who have gone through major tribulations and come out on top get this tattoo as a way to show that they made it thought a struggle and emerged with more strength than ever.
+There are rich traditions behind this beautiful flower, so it makes the top eight of the most popular flower tattoos.
+It represents many things, including spirituality, strength, luck, honor, respect, and longevity.
+For some, it symbolizes the clarity of the mind and heart.
+Those who have gone through significant tribulations and come out on top get this tattoo as a way to show that they made it through a struggle and emerged with more strength than ever.

-- The hibiscus: This flower is one of Hawaii’s most popular flora.
-It is usually tattooed using vibrant and flamboyant colors.
-It symbolizes love, purity and a long life.
-In the Hawaiian culture, some women get this flower tattooed on themselves to show that they are ready to find someone to marry.
+This flower is one of Hawaii’s most popular flora.
+Many tattoo artists use vivid and striking colors when tattooing this flower.
+It symbolizes love, purity, and long life.
+In the Hawaiian culture, some women get this flower tattooed to show that they are ready to find someone to marry.

-Even though these are the most popular flower tattoo designs, feel free to express yourself by inking your body with your favorite flower – the one that shows what your personality really is.
+Even though these are the most popular flower tattoo designs, feel free to express yourself by inking your body with your favorite flower – the one that shows your personality.

 The Best Place for Flower Tattoos